rjc123/robincarswell.com/content/posts/reasons-why-youre-single.md

 --------

 I'm not actually sure what editing this accomplished, but it definitely shows up in a lot of the psychological research I've done while working on [JOBZ](https://getjobz.co).
 There's a lot to be said for being a singleton-freelancer....but after a while enjoying the freedom of the market, most people in that space are simply looking for a good career to help them get the best from their skills.

+Most interestingly, just drawing a parallel between the nature of dating and the job search is worthwhile.